Things to Do in Westby, Wisconsin

 For a culinary experience offering local foods, try the Driftless Cafe or the Tangled Hickory Wine Bar & Bistro.
 They are open for lunch and dinner, Tuesday through Saturday.
 Both are in the downtown block area of Viroqua.
 These are the perfect match if you are a true foodie or wine lover!!
 The Driftless Cafe offers pizza, too.
 If you are following a special diet like glutten-free or sugar-free, there’s a good chance that the Driftless Cafe has something on the menu that will meet your dietary needs.

-Wine tasting: Branches Winery and Vineyard is minutes for the inn and open Friday and Saturday with winter hours though mid-December.
+Wine tasting: Branches Winery and Vineyard is minutes from the Inn.
+Open Thursday through Monday 1:00 pm to 7:00 pm.
 Vernon Vineyards is located between Westby and Viroqua on County Road Y West, off of Highway 14.
-Open with winter hours of Friday and Saturday. through mid-December.
+Open Fri – Sat: 12 Noon-8 p.m.
+Sun, Wed, Thurs: 12 Noon-6 p.m.
+Note: Winter months/hours may vary from for each winery.

 Note: Most dining places in the Westby/Viroqua area are closed on Monday.